Françoise Dorléac: Early films

 Dorléac was the daughter of screen actors Maurice Dorléac and Renée Simonot.
-Slim, fair and blonde, she modeled for Dior and then made her film debut in The Wolves in the Sheepfold (1960), directed by Hervé Bromberger.
+Slim, fair and brunette, she modeled for Christian Dior and then made her film debut in The Wolves in the Sheepfold (1960), directed by Hervé Bromberger.
 She went on to appear in The Door Slams (1960) with Dany Saval and her sister Catherine Deneuve.
 Dorléac had a small role in Tonight or Never (1961) with Anna Karina for director Michel Deville, The Girl with the Golden Eyes (1961) with Marie Laforêt, All the Gold in the World (1961) with Bourvil, and Adorable Liar (1961) from director Deville.

 Dorléac was Jean-Pierre Cassel's leading lady in The Dance (1962) and had one of the leads in a TV movie, Les trois chapeaux claques (1962), directed by Jean-Pierre Marchand.

-She was reunited with Cassel in Arsène Lupin contre Arsène Lupin (1962) and was one of many stars of the television movie Teuf-teuf (1963).
+She was reunited with Cassel in Arsène Lupin Versus Arsène Lupin (1962) and was one of many stars of the television movie Teuf-teuf (1963).

 French stardom

 Dorléac leapt to international stardom with the female lead in That Man from Rio (1964) starring Jean-Paul Belmondo and directed by Philippe de Broca.
 She followed it with The Soft Skin (1964) directed by François Truffaut.

 She was in The Gentle Art of Seduction (1964) with Belmondo and Jean-Paul Brialy, with her sister in a support part.
 Dorléac was one of several French stars in Circle of Love (1964) directed by Roger Vadim, and appeared in a TV show, Les petites demoiselles (1964), directed by Deville and starring De Broca.
-She also appeared in the comedy films, Arsène Lupin contre Arsène Lupin (1962) opposite Jean-Claude Brialy, and Male Hunt (1964), with Belmondo and her sister.
+She also appeared in the comedy films, Arsène Lupin Versus Arsène Lupin (1962) opposite Jean-Claude Brialy, and Male Hunt (1964), with Belmondo and her sister.